Schedule X

 Schedule X is a class of prescription drugs in India appearing as an appendix to the Drugs and Cosmetics Rules introduced in 1945.
-These are drugs which cannot be purchased over the counter without the prescription of a qualified doctor.
+These are drugs which cannot be purchased over the counter without a valid prescription of a Registered Medical Practitioner (RMP).
 Also, the retailer has to preserve the prescription for a period of two years.

 Included drugs

 The following are the Schedule X drugs mentioned in the Drugs and Cosmetics Rules 1945:

 The list of Schedule X drugs: